MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Remove-MgBetaServicePrincipalOwnerByRef.md

 As a recommended best practice, service principals should have at least two owners.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgServicePrincipalOwnerByRef](/powershell/module/Microsoft.Graph.Applications/Remove-MgServicePrincipalOwnerByRef?view=graph-powershell-1.0)

 ## SYNTAX

 ### Delete (Default)